Walt Disney Studios Motion Pictures: International distribution

-In some other countries in Europe, such as Poland, Hungary and the Czech Republic, Disney's movies were instead released through local distributors, such as Filmoteka Narodowa in Poland, InterCom Zrt. in Hungary and Guild Film Distribution in the Czech Republic respectively.
+In some other countries in Europe, such as Poland, Hungary, Portugal and the Czech Republic, Disney's movies were instead released through local distributors, such as Filmoteka Narodowa in Poland, InterCom Zrt. in Hungary, NOS Audiovisuais in Portugal and Guild Film Distribution in the Czech Republic respectively.

 Disney and Sony Pictures formed in 1997 a film distribution joint venture in Southeast Asia.
 By December 2006, 14 joint distribution ventures with Sony Pictures Releasing International were formed and exist in countries including Brazil, Mexico, Singapore, Thailand and the Philippines.
 In January 2007, their fifteenth such partnership began operations in Russia and CIS.

 In February 2017, Sony starting leaving the Southeast Asia venture with the Philippines.
-On August 14, 2017, Sony terminated the joint venture agreement for their own operations.
-On January 31, 2019, in anticipation of the then-pending acquisition of the most 21st Century Fox assets (which includes 20th Century Fox), Disney agreed to sell its stake in the Mexican joint venture named Walt Disney Studios Sony Pictures Releasing de México to Sony Pictures Releasing.
+In August 2017, Sony terminated the joint venture agreement for their own operations.
+In January 2019, in anticipation of the then-pending acquisition of the most 21st Century Fox assets (which includes 20th Century Fox), Disney agreed to sell its stake in the Mexican joint venture named Walt Disney Studios Sony Pictures, Releasing de México to Sony Pictures Releasing.

 In Greece and Cyprus, Disney's movies are distributed through local distributor Feelgood Entertainment, which also distributes Sony Pictures films in those territories.

 In Japan, to adapt Japan's theatrical and home media distribution model, Walt Disney Studios Motion Pictures Japan and Walt Disney Studios Home Entertainment Japan were merged as Walt Disney Studios Japan on March 1, 2010, the distribution unit was renamed Walt Disney Japan on November 22, 2016.

-In China, due to its regulated policies on international film distribution, all of Disney's films in China are distributed by China Film Co., Ltd. and/or Huaxia Film Distribution, but Disney still hold all promotional rights of their films unless it's sold to third-party companies.
+In Mainland China, due to its regulated policies on international film distribution, all of Disney's films in China are distributed by China Film Co., Ltd. and/or Huaxia Film Distribution, but Disney still hold all promotional rights of their films.

-On February 11, 2022, the Latin American branch of Buena Vista International was renamed Star Distribution, as the Star branding replaced the Buena Vista brand company-wide in the Latin American region by Disney Latin America.
+In February 2022, the Latin American branch of Buena Vista International was renamed Star Distribution, as the Star branding replaced the Buena Vista brand company-wide in the Latin American region by Disney Latin America.

-On November 3, 2022, the Brazilian branch of Buena Vista International was also renamed Star Distribution following the dropping of the Buena Vista brand in the Latin American region on February 11, 2022.
-However, the Buena Vista International name is still used on Latin American and Brazilian prints of 20th Century/Searchlight titles.
+In November 2022, the Brazilian branch of Buena Vista International was renamed Star Distribution following the dropping of the Buena Vista brand in the Latin American region in February 2022.
+The Buena Vista International name still used on Latin American and Brazilian prints of 20th Century/Searchlight titles.

+In January 2026 via social media (Facebook, Instagram, X and YouTube), Disney retired the Star brand name in Latin America and Brazil in favor to the Hulu brand name.
+As the result, Star Distribution reverted to Buena Vista International.
+Star Original Productions was absorbed into the relaunched Buena Vista International label.
+Playa de Lobos (2026) was the first film released under the revived BVI label, while Se Eu Fosse Você 3 (2026) as the first film released under the revived BVI label in Brazil, and the first film to not be made by the international arm of 20th Century Studios.

+As of 2026, United International Pictures continues to handle theatrical distribution of Disney's films, including those from Searchlight Pictures, in Turkey.